A simple kernel, written predominantly in C, with a small amount of assembler, designed to make kernel programming easier and safer.

 The kernel is written to provide minimal user level services, deferring implementing policy to the container personalities.

-The kernel builds with a cross-compiler (currently) provided by the user under the
+The kernel builds with a cross-compiler built under the

 tools directory.
 The file